 Families who are not able to attend a class in person or who live outside of my area now have the option of an interactive, online Understanding Birth eClass.

 This course offers a unique online learning experience that provides comprehensive information you can trust as you prepare for your upcoming birth.

-In this class, you’ll learn all about the birth process and medical procedures through instructive video clips, animations, and interactive games.
+In this class (same as my in-person Understanding Birth class), you’ll learn all about the birth process and medical procedures through instructive video clips, animations, and interactive games.
 You’ll also get a sense of what labor’s really like as you watch several complete birth stories, and you’ll even have an opportunity to create your own birth plan!

 Additional support sessions with Brandi Doucet via Skype or phone are also available.
 You will be able to review, ask questions, get clarification….whatever you need.
 You will also receive a copy of the Mother and New Baby Care & Better Breastfeeding booklets by mail.

 Understanding Birth provides essential research-based information to help new parents be better prepared for their own birth experience.
 Parents will learn about the stages of labor through innovative 3D animation, how the birth process unfolds using real birth stories, helpful partner support tips, what to expect from common medical procedures, and much more.

 - Pregnancy – fetal development, anatomy, discomforts, nutrition, warning signs, preterm labor, hazards, emotions, strength and stretching exercises, and more.

 - Labor – pain theories, 4 P’s of labor, prelabor signs, onset of labor, stages of labor, importance of skin-to-skin contact, and more.

 - Birth Stories – how the stages of labor unfold in real life, natural coping techniques, medicated pain relief, partner support.